plewis/plewis.github.io/phylogenetics/lab-ape.md

 ### Plotting trees using the PhyTools plotTree command

-In the R primer lab, you learned how to plot trees in R using **ggtree**.
-You can plot trees much more easily using the **plot** command in APE or the **plotTree** command in PhyTools.
-While ggtree gives you a lot more flexibility, plotTree provides all you need for routine visualization and has a much shallower learning curve.
+You can plot trees easily using the **plot** command in APE or the **plotTree** command in PhyTools.

-You can plot the tree using all defaults with this PhyTools command:
+To plot the tree using all defaults, use this PhyTools command:

     plotTree(t)